Nashville helps Preds' celebrate history with 1st Cup Final

 AP Photo/Mark Humphrey

 NASHVILLE, Tenn.
-(AP) — The town known as Music City sure knows how to throw a party and thousands of people turned out to mark a bit of history Saturday night as Nashville hosted the first Stanley Cup Final game ever played in Tennessee.
+(AP) — The town known as Music City sure knows how to throw a party.
+Police estimated more than 50,000 turned out to mark a bit of history Saturday night as Nashville hosted the first Stanley Cup Final game ever played in Tennessee.

-Fans started pouring into downtown hours before face-off often shoulder to shoulder , eager to celebrate and do their part to back their beloved team in the best-of-seven series they trail 2-0 to Pittsburgh.
+Fans started pouring into downtown hours before face-off, often shoulder to shoulder, eager to celebrate and do their part to back their beloved team in the best-of-seven series against Pittsburgh.

 Someone couldn’t wait for Martina McBride to become the latest country star to sing the national anthem before tossing the first catfish onto the ice during warm-ups.
-The fish landed on the ice where the Penguins warmed up.
-Goalie Marc-Andre Fleury swept the fish toward the bench with his stick, the first of three catfish tossed before the game started.
+Penguins goalie Marc-Andre Fleury swept the fish toward the bench with his stick, the first of three catfish tossed before the game started.

 Another fan held up a giant stuffed catfish to the delight of the crowd.
 Hank Williams Jr. waved a towel to rev up fans who had been waiting to yell all day.